ni/FINALE/README.md

 FINALE is a lightweight web app to view GCode.
 FINALE stands for FINALE Is Not A LabVIEW Editor.

+This solves many use cases like:
+  - Code sharing : Sharing code with a person with no LV license necessitates printing/taking screenshot.
+  - Viewing VIs saved in incompatible version.
+  - Viewing G code being used with TestStand.

 # Contents

 - Features